kubeflow/katib/README.md

 2018/04/03 05:52:11 req Createstudy
 2018/04/03 05:52:11 CreateStudy: study_id:"n5c80f4af709a70d"
 ```
-Then we perform TensorBoard deployments, services, and ingress automatically and we can the access from Web UI.
+Then we perform TensorBoard deployments, services, and ingress automatically, and we can the access from Web UI.

 ![katib-demo](https://user-images.githubusercontent.com/10014831/38241910-64fb0646-376e-11e8-8b98-c26e577f3935.gif)

 ## CONTRIBUTING

-Please feel free to test the system! [developer-guide.md](./docs/developer-guide.md) is a good starting point of development.
+Please feel free to test the system! [developer-guide.md](./docs/developer-guide.md) is a good starting point for  developers.

 ## TODOs

-* Integrate KubeFlow (TensorFlow, Caffe2 and PyTorch operator)
+* Integrate KubeFlow (TensorFlow, Caffe2 and PyTorch operators)
 * Support Early Stopping
 * Enrich the GUI